The Hardy inequality and the heat equation with magnetic field in any dimension: Schr odinger operators with singularly scaled magnetic field

 \subsection{Lower bounds}

 In this subsection, we focus on part~(i) of Proposition~\ref{Prop.reduction}.
 First of all, using just the diamagnetic inequality~\eqref{diamagnetic} and Corollary~\ref{Corol.1/2}, we immediately get the following results. \begin{Proposition} Let $d \geq 2$.
-Suppose that~$B$ is smooth and closed.
-Then
+If~$B$ is smooth and closed, then $\lambda_B(s) \geq 1/2$ for all $s \geq 0$. \end{Proposition} \begin{Corollary} Let $d \geq 2$.
+If~$B$ is smooth, closed and compactly supported, then $\gamma_B \geq 1/2$. \end{Corollary}